faizanraza09/MedSync/README.md

 ```
 For ZegoCloud setup go to [ZegoCloud Documentation](https://www.zegocloud.com/docs) in order to obtain the ZegoCloud secret.

-Here are the steps:
+Here are the steps: <br />
        1. Visit ZegoCloud's [website](https://www.zegocloud.com) and register for an account. <br />
        2. Go to your dashboard and click on "Create Project."<br />
        3. Select "Voice & Video Call" as the project type.<br />
        4. Name your project and choose "Start with UIKits" for initialization.<br />
        5. Return to your dashboard and click on your newly created project to view its details.<br />
        6. Inside the project details, find and note the server secret for further configurations. <br />

 2. Install the necessary npm packages: